When you buy an Electric Vehicle (EV) you may be offered the option of having a home chargepoint installed as well.

 UK customers who are owners of an eligible EV may be able to get a grant.

 The Electric Vehicle Homecharge Scheme (EVHS) provides a grant to UK customers who are owners of an eligible EV of up to £350.
-A cross-government team, the Office for Low Emission Vehicles or OLEV for short administers the grant.
+A cross-government team, the Office for Zero Emission Vehicles or OZEV for short administers the grant.

 For more on the Electric Vehicle Homecharge Scheme visit here.